Introduction

 Two things to note about the -exec command are:

-• {} is the file which was found in the search.
+is the file which was found in the search.\;

-• \; The '\' escapes the semi-colon so that find knows it isn't part of the -exec command.
+The '\' escapes the semi-colon so that find knows it isn't part of the -exec command.- the semi-colon is needed in order to tell find when the exec command ends.

-In the above example we search for all files staring with "F" (which are all in the level_2 directory) and then send them to the mv command.
+In the above example we search for all files staring with "F" (which are all in the level_2 directory) and then send them to the mv

 Here we are moving each found file to the directory "test".

-We can verify that it worked with the output from ls.
+We can verify that it worked with the output from ls

 -ok

-The -ok command works exactly like -exec but it first prompts you each time before executing the command for each found file.
+command works exactly like -exec but it first prompts you each time before executing the command for each found file.

 We search for then move all files starting with "F" as with the -exec option, but this time it prompts us each time before moving each file.